 - If hospital appointment has come through but your condition is getting worse

-Please contact the hospital specialist secretary/booking team or contact the hospital’s PALS team.
+Please contact the hospital specialist secretary/booking team or contact the hospital’s Patient Advice and Liaison Service (PALS) team.